compucorp/civihr-docs/docs/user-accounts-to-access-civihr-ssp/user-roles-or-access-permissions.md

 User roles or access permissions
 ==========

+HR Admins must set up user accounts for staff, to enable them to login to CiviHR.

-User roles allow you to control who can access what information from your CiviHR site.
+User roles allow HR Admins to control who would access what information when they login to their CiviHR site.
 CiviHR has the following built-in roles:

 - civihr_staff role: Allows access only to the staff member’s own Self Service Portal containing their own personal details, leave data, Staff Directory and HR Resources.
 - civihr_manager role: Allows leave approvers to view and respond to leave requests from their team, in addition to their own personal details, leave data, Staff Directory and HR Resources.